-Beginners/Corporate Team Building
+Beginners/Club/Corporate Team Building

 Florida man teaches ancient boating sport to fill local waterways with new paddlers!
 Francis has been with DCDBC since 2014 and has enjoyed learning from other DB crews during his travels.
 When not on the water, you can find him at the art museums or volleyball courts.

 Out of Sight Dragons

 I am a coach and an originating DCDBC member since 2008 who trained and became a part of Team USA SeniorC team in 2019 and 2021.
 I have been the Lead coach for the "Out of Sight" Paradragon Team, since 2010 and coached them to a 2021 victory in Club Crew Nationals.
 I live to paddle and train every day.

 Carlo started paddling with DC Dragon Boat Club in 2010.
 He has been coaching with DC Dragon Boat Club since 2013 at all levels.
 He has coached DCDBC to eastern region dragon boat championship titles in 2014 (mixed) and 2019 (open).
 Recently, he coached DCDBC's open boat to a 2nd place finish at club crew national championships and earned DCDBC a qualification for the upcoming club crew world championships in July 2022.

 Keilan took up paddling in 2009 after an achilles injury motivated a pivot from football.
 He has been a club member since 2011 and a founding member of the premier program.
 He has coached BCS and club teams in Ohio and California.
 A lifelong fitness enthusiast, Keilan currently heads up the club's off-season strength and conditioning program.